-Maple Grove Teen Kicks Her Way To The Top of Taekwondo
+Maple Grove Teen Kicks Her Way To The Top

 It’s not unusual to see people waiting with anticipation at the Minneapolis-St. Paul International Airport.
 Monday afternoon, a crowd gathered at the international baggage claim to welcome their hometown hero.